The Miso Soup

 "Relax your abdomen, make the best use of blood, drain hundreds of poisons, go into the stomach, help digestion, improve energy circulation, improve your blood circulation, calm down pain, give you a lot of appetite.
-I will stop my abdomen, I will blacken my hair and moisturize my skin.
+I will stop my abdomen, I will blacken my hair and moisturize my skin."

-In addition, there are so many proverbs about miso.
+There are so many proverbs about miso: